AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 #### EXP

-One a pokemon falls in battle, EXP is awarded to the other team's pokemon that participated in taking it down that have not fainted.
+One a monster falls in battle, EXP is awarded to the other team's monsters that participated in taking it down that have not fainted.

 ##### EXP calculation

 EXP awarded is measured by the following formula:
 `(b * L)/7 * 1/s * e * a * t`
-- b: Base EXP value for the fainted pokemon
+- b: Base EXP value for the fainted monster
-- L: Level of the fainted pokemon
+- L: Level of the fainted monster
-- s: How many ways the EXP is split (Multiple pokemon participated)
+- s: How many ways the EXP is split (Multiple monster participated)
-- e: If pokemon is holding a lucky egg, 1.5. otherwise, 1.0
+- e: If monster is holding a lucky egg, 1.5. otherwise, 1.0
 - a: If versus a trainer, 1.5. wild, 1.0
-- t: If the pokemon was traded
+- t: If the monster was traded

 ##### Growth speed

-Pokemon exist in one of six EXP growth speeds, where n is the level of the pokemon _currently_.
+Monsters exist in one of six EXP growth speeds, where n is the level of the monster _currently_.

 1. Fast (4n^3)/5
 2. Medium fast (n^3)